 SKU stands for stock-keeping unit, which is a line-item of inventory of a different size or type of freight.

 A common shipping weight unit that equals 100 pounds.

-These are simply some of the many terms you’re likely to hear in the logistics industry.
-If you have any additional questions about these or other common terminology, contact JRC today.
-We’re ready to help you calculate a freight rate for your next shipment today.
+These are simply some of the many terms you're likely to hear in the logistics industry.
+If you have any additional questions about these or other common terminology, contact JRC today for warehouse services.
+We're ready to help you calculate a freight rate for your next shipment today.